|

 are many types of interpreters a child and family care professional

-may need to use, from a child whose parents don't speak English to a
+may need to use, from a child whose parents don't speak English to

-professional translator.
+a professional translator.
 Included in this presentation are suggestions

 for both the novice and expert.
 With some familiarity of the process,

-using an interpreter can become comfortable for both you and your client.
+using an interpreter can become comfortable for both you and your

 30 - 60 minutes (return to topic menu)